Geometry and topology of geometric limits I: Proofs of Theorems

-The model manifold $M_n$ consists of $M_n[0]$, which is decomposed into internal blocks and boundary blocks, and Margulis tubes.
-Since $G_n$ is a Kleinian surface group, $M_n$ is embedded in $S_0 \times (0,1)$ for a compact core $S_0$ of $S$ so that the boundary of a cusp neighbourhood which does not correspond to a boundary component of $S_0$ is a properly embedded open annulus both of whose ends go to the same end of $S_0 \times (0,1)$, either to the $+$-direction or the $-$-direction.
+Since $G_n$ is a Kleinian surface group, $M_n$ is embedded in $S_0 \times (0,1)$ for a compact core $S_0$ of $S$ so that the boundary of a cusp neighbourhood which does not correspond to a boundary component of $S_0$ is a properly embedded open annulus both of whose ends go to the same end of $S_0 \times (0,1)$, either to the $+$-direction or to the $-$-direction.
 We put $M_n$ the structure of a brick manifold compatible with the block decomposition as follows.
 We first consider a proper embedding $\eta_n : M_n \rightarrow S \times (0,1)$ with the following properties, which is obtained by isotoping blocks within $S \times (0,1)$. \begin{enumerate} \item The embedding $\eta_n$ preserves the horizontal and the vertical leaves of each block.
-(Here for a block with the form $\Sigma \times J$, each $\Sigma \times \{t\}$ is a horizonal leaf and $\{x\} \times J$ is a vertical leaf.) \item Each tube in $M_n$ is mapped to $A \times [t_1,t_2]$ for some essential annulus $A$ on $S$ and $t_1 < t_2$, and each torus boundary of $M_n$ is mapped to the boundary of $A \times [t_1, t_2]$. \item Each open annulus boundary component of $M_n$ is mapped to the boundary of either $A\times [t, 1)$ or $A \times (0,t]$ for an essential annulus $A$ on $S$. \item The geometrically finite ends of $M_n$ are peripheral, \ie lie on $S \times \{0,1\}$. \end{enumerate} This is exactly the situation as in the construction of brick decomposition for $M_\mathrm{int}^{(1)}$ in \S \ref{SS_block}.
+(Here for a block with the form $\Sigma \times J$, each $\Sigma \times \{t\}$ is a horizonal leaf and $\{x\} \times J$ is a vertical leaf.) \item Each Margulis tube in $M_n$ is mapped to $A \times [t_1,t_2]$ for some essential annulus $A$ on $S$ and $t_1 < t_2$, and each torus boundary of $M_n$ is mapped to the boundary of $A \times [t_1, t_2]$. \item Each open annulus boundary component of $M_n$ is mapped to the boundary of either $A\times [t, 1)$ or $A \times (0,t]$ for an essential annulus $A$ on $S$ and $t \in (0,1)$. \item The geometrically finite ends of $M_n$ are peripheral, \ie lie on $S \times \{0,1\}$. \end{enumerate} This is exactly the situation as in the construction of brick decomposition for $M_\mathrm{int}^{(1)}$ in \S \ref{SS_block}.
 Therefore, we can endow a brick decomposition with $M_n$ by defining each to be a maximal family of parallel leaves.

+We now consider the geometric limit $(M[0], x_\infty)$ of $(M_n[0], x_n)$, possibly passing to a subsequence.
+Note that any internal block of $M_n[0]$ is isometric to either $\Sg_{(0,4)}\times [0,1]$ or $\Sg_{(1,1)}\times [0,1]$, or $\Sg_{(0,3)}\times [0,1]$, each with a standard metric.
+(We can consider a block decomposition in our sense or Minsky's.
+Either will do.)
+Therefore a geometric limit of internal blocks can also regarded as blocks.
+On the other hand, as was seen in Subsection \ref{geom_finite}, any sequence of geometrically finite bricks in $M_n[0]$ converges geometrically to a geometrically finite brick in after taking a subsequence if we put a basepoint on the real front.
+Since $G$ is non-elementary, by Lemma \ref{geometrically finite end}, if the $x_n$ lie in geometrically finite bricks, we can assume that they lie on the real fronts of the bricks.
+These imply that the geometric limit $M[0]$ consists of geometrically finite bricks and the remaining part which is decomposed into blocks.
+(Here we are not considering the brick decomposition of $M[0]$ yet.)